Yvancg/mc-leaner/docs/FAQ.md

 All output is informational unless future versions explicitly add safe, confirmed actions.

 The Homebrew module never removes, uninstalls, or modifies Homebrew state.

+As of v1.6.0, Homebrew data is also used by the Inventory module to improve ownership detection across other modules.

 ---